 There’s little relationship between the two Outlooks apart from the name.
 That’s good.
 The Outlook Web App I use for checking work email at home feels like an adaptation of software meant to be installed on work computers, rather than something designed from the start to play to the Web’s strengths.
 The consumer Outlook.com, on the other hand, feels the way Web email should.
 It bears more similarities with consumer-based email services, such as Google’s Gmail and Yahoo Mail, than with the corporate Outlook.

 People have been able to sign up for Outlook.com email addresses and use the new interface as a "preview" for several months now.
-Microsoft made Outlook.com official on Tuesday and plans to spend millions of
+Microsoft made Outlook.com official on Tuesday and plans to spend millions of dollars to advertise it.

 One important note: People will be able to keep their existing addresses while using Outlook.com.
 There’s no need to print new business cards replacing Hotmail with a new Outlook.com address.
 But if you want to change your address, you can get a new one for free.
 In fact, at least for now, it’s still possible to get new Hotmail and Live addresses by signing up through Hotmail.com or Live.com, rather than Outlook.com.